A Sad Tale of Elephants in Ueno Zoo: a tragedy in World War 2

-Today’s elephants living there are happy, but a tragedy happened around 70 years ago.
+This post is about a sad story of the elephants in Ueno Zoo during World War 2.
+Today’s elephants are happy, but a tragedy happened around 70 years ago.

 |Elephants in Ueno Zoo Today|